golang/pkgsite/tests/README.md

 postgres database, frontend, and headless chrome, and runs the screentest using headless chrome.

+Tests in `./tests/screentest/testcases.ci.txt` run only for CI runs of the screentest.
+These tests may rely on mocked data, like the vuln page tests.
+Tests in `./tests/screentest/testcases.txt` run for all environments and are suitable for tests with data that is consistent between environments or static pages.

 ### Understanding Test Failures

 If the tests fail with diffs, a file with the diffs will be created in the